BillyDodds/Transactions_ML/README.md

 # 5. Implementing a "Webscrape" functionality

 ## 5.1 Scraping Results
 The next idea I had to improve the accuracy of my model is to abuse Google's suggestions sidebar.
 When you google something like a restaurant, most of the time Google will give you a side-bar showcasing the business that it thinks best suits your search query.
 The side-bar has an html element which gives the business a category.
-For example, when I google "McDonald Gladesville" (the least creative example I could think of), Google tells me that this is a fast food restaurant.
+For example, when I google "McDonald Gladesville", Google tells me that this is a fast food restaurant.

 <img src="figures/google_sidebar_example.png">